The class is also available as part of a Knowledge Collection$45 7-hour HIV/AIDS and Bloodborne Pathogens See Details

 "I learned so much more than I thought I would.
 I didn't have such a detailed class before about BBP.
 Availability of resources is great."

-Note: This course meets the requirement for WA DEL health and safety requirement but may not be counted toward your annual training requirements.
+Note: This course meets the health and safety requirement for many states but may not be counted toward your annual training if the course is a separate health and safety requirement.

 b.
 Occupational Exposure